SukkoPera/c264-magic-cart/README.md

 This 44-pin version is copyright &copy; SukkoPera 2026 and is licensed under the same license.

-You may redistribute and modify this documentation under the terms of the CERN OHL v.1.2.
-A copy of the full license is included in file [LICENSE.txt](LICENSE.txt)

 ## Thanks
 - Marko for his amazing work.
 - Tadeusz Klimaszewski for coming up with the idea of porting this project to the 44-pin connector and testing it.